UPHL-BioNGS/Wastewater-genomic-analysis/README.md

 - `remove_duplicates(df)`: Removes duplicate entries based on sample_id, collection_date, and lineages columns.
 - `save_output(df, output_dir, output_file)`: Saves the output DataFrame to a CSV file.

-## Logging

-The script logs events and errors to a log file named `app.log` in the same directory.
-You can find detailed information about the script's execution and any warnings or errors encountered.

 ## Example

-To run the script, execute the following command:
+Execute the python script with the two arguments:

+- `new_run_name_dir`: Directory name of the new sequencing run results.
+- `old_res_date`: Date of the old lineage abundance results.

 ```bash
 python freyja_old_new_res_merge.py new_run_directory old_results_date
 ```

-Replace `new_run_directory` with the directory path of the new sequencing run results, and `old_results_date` with the date of the old lineage abundance results.

 For more information about the script and its functionality, refer to the inline comments within the code.